Zireael-N/PNGStego/README.md

 Even with `threshold` as low as **0.05**.
 The default value is **0.20** and the author recommends using **0.15** to reduce false negatives.
 Sadly, I couldn't build [stegdetect](https://github.com/abeluck/stegdetect).

-To be use the program properly, please check the recommendations at the end of this Readme.
+To be sure that you use the program properly, please check the recommendations at the end of this Readme.

 ## Why?
 There are [countries](https://en.wikipedia.org/wiki/Key_disclosure_law) where one may be forced to provide either keys or decrypted information, there may be countries where using encryption is illegal.